-Wrap the cable through or around some part of a heavy object.
-Make sure there is no way for a potential thief to slip the cable off the object.
+- Wrap the cable through or around some part of a heavy object.
+Make sure there is no way for a potential thief to slip the cable off the object. - 2 Pass the locking end through the loop.

-- 2 Pass the locking end through the loop. - Get a line of the cable's locking end into the security lock slot on your computer, then engage the locking device.
+■ → 3 Insert the cable's locking end into the security lock slot on your computer, then engage the locking device.